Facebook Pixel

 1. Degenerative Joint Disease (Osteoarthritis)

-A process by which cartilage degenerates, producing pain and stiffness in the joints.
+A process by which keep disease explanation separate from Ayurveda support wording and stiffness in the joints.

 2. Degeneration of the Spine (Degenerative Disc Disease)